-A few months ago, I had some damage caused by a family of raccoons that had got into my house.
+A few months ago, I had some damage caused by a family of raccoons that had gotten into my house.
 I had to get them removed with the help of a local animal removal company.
 Unfortunately, before they had a chance to remove them, they had caused extensive damage to the insulation in my roof.

 - Flashlight – Helps you see in the dark, helpful for when up in the loft.
 Most smartphones have a flashlight on them.

 - Ground – Check for any burrows under sheds or outbuildings and look for signs of animal activity.
-Check all pipe entrances, and where cables such as TV or cable aerials enter the property.
+Check all pipe entrances and where cables such as TV or cable aerials enter the property.

 Seal Up Any Burrows

-If you notice any burrows in your yard under your decking or shed, then it is best to fill the hole.
+It is best to fill the hole if you notice any burrows in your yard under your decking or shed.
 Use a mix of sand and water to fill the void.
-Once the mixture reaches the top of the burrow, then you can move onto the next one.
+Once the mixture reaches the top of the burrow, then you can move on to the next one.

 Trash Can Lock